-STL files can be downloaded for free from Thingiverse
+STL files can be downloaded from Thingiverse

 Print settings may vary between printer and type of filament used, but in general you should be safe with the following settings:

 - 80mm/s print speed

 All of the parts have been given pseudo-anatomical names, which helps by making them easy to organize and refer to.

 Below is an explanation of each printed part that goes into making a Humble Velocipede.

 Much like your own shin, the shin of the Humble Velocipede forms the lower part of its leg.

 The thigh forms the upper part of the leg and is the main connection point for the hip and many of the ligaments.

 The ACL connects the Shin to the Thigh, and is the most visible of all the ligaments.